Sustainable Cooks

 Frozen veggies that are ready to be added to meals are incredible time savers.
-Having components ready to go for main dishes, soups, or casseroles helps make your day just a little bit easier.
+Having frozen potatoes ready to go for main dishes, soups, or casseroles helps make your day just a little bit easier.

 Can You Freeze Potatoes?